rnixik/invalid-passports/README.md

 It has 0.6ms - 2.4ms, avg: 0.7ms.
 High memory consumption: 6,5GB for 1kk records.
 * __IncludeSeries__ - using tmpfs and `include` php arrays by series.
 It has unstable response time: 0.6ms - 30ms, avg: 1ms.
 Low memory consumption.
+* __Tarantool__ - using tarantool as a storage.
+It has 1-8ms.
+Removing old records should be done via tarantool console.
+Storage should be prepared with `console < tarantool/prepare_storage.lua`.

 Default implementation can be changed in src/Application.php.
 Run update after changing.